mavdol/capsule/README.md

 ### File Access

+Tasks can read and write files within directories specified in `allowed_files`.
+Any attempt to access files outside these directories is not possible.

 > [!NOTE]
-> Currently, `allowed_files` only supports directory paths, not individual files.
+> Currently, `allowed_files` supports directory paths, not individual files.

 #### Python